 If you’re interested in enrolling your child into yōchien, contact the school and see if they have any information sessions and if they’ll let you take a look around the school.
 This is the time you may also be able to receive the application form, although this varies depending on the yōchien.
 For example, very competitive yōchien will only hand out a select few application forms at a particular date and time, which means parents start lining up very early in the morning to get them.
 Some even charge for the application form!

-I also attended information sessions (説明会・setsumeikai) for the yōchien that my daughter was attending for pre-yōchien in July (for September entry) as well as her new yōchien in September (for April entry).
-The school principals provided an overview of the school, their education principles and policies, shared information about the school year, expenses, parental involvement, and after-hour childcare.
+I also attended information sessions (説明会・setsumeikai) for my daughter’s previous yōchien in July (for September entry) as well as her new yōchien in September (for April entry).
+The school principals provided an overview of the school, their education principles and policies, and shared information about the school year, expenses, parental involvement, and after-hour childcare.

 This is also a chance to tour the school and ask any questions you have.
 Some questions, if not already addressed, may include: